 |Python||Visual Studio Code|

 For cross-platform compilation, like compiling an ARM32 IoT Edge module on an AMD64 development machine, you need to configure the development machine to compile code on target device architecture matching the IoT Edge module.
-For more information, see Build and debug IoT Edge modules on your remote device to configure the development machine to compile code on target device architecture matching the IoT Edge module.
+For more information about target device architectures, see Develop Azure IoT Edge modules using Visual Studio Code.

 You should develop your modules with security in mind.
 To learn more about securing your modules, see Docker security.

 To help improve module security, IoT Edge disables some container features by default.
 You can override the defaults to provide privileged capabilities to your modules if necessary.

 In the config file on an IoT Edge device, there's a parameter called